Frequently Asked Questions

 Model United Nations (MUN) is an academic program designed to teach students about contemporary events in international relations and politics.
 Students participating in MUN simulate committees in the United Nations by playing the role of delegates from countries all over the world.
 Students are assigned to a country and are provided with topics, developed by the NHSMUN staff, prior to the conference, and they debate and discuss them with other students in an attempt to find viable solutions to the problems.
 The process is designed to exercise students’ ability to speak, write, research, negotiate, and think critically about the most pressing issues of today's world.

 NHSMUN stands for National High School Model United Nations.
 NHSMUN is an annual conference, held each year in New York City, New York.
 It is a 4-day, 3-night conference that attracts thousands of participants from around the world.
 It is the largest Model UN conference in the world, and is regarded as the preeminent event of its kind.
 NHSMUN maintains a reputation for having the strongest substantive program on the circuit, featuring some of the best-quality debate and engagement opportunities available to students.
 NHSMUN is run by an all-volunteer staff of the top and most accomplished university students from the United States and around the world.
 Students are treated to meetings with the ambassadors and diplomats from the Permanent Missions (embassies) of the countries they are representing in their committees, as well as a number of interactive sessions with relevant, engaging United Nations and government officials.
 NHSMUN offers a holistic and rewarding experience for students looking to gain exposure to international affairs and foreign cultures.
-NHSMUN is the flagship conference of the International Model United Nations Association (IMUNA), which is the world's leading advocate for MUN education.
+NHSMUN is the flagship conference of the International Model United Nations Association (IMUNA), which is the world's leading advocate for global issues education.